 A concha style hollowware buckle by Charlie John, set with natural Kingman ‘waterweb’ turquoise.
 3.5 inches by 2.5 inches and made for a 1.5 inch belt. $675.
 A concha buckle, made for a 1 1/2 inch belt.
 Unsigned - probably late 60s early 70s and set with very nice natural spiderweb turquoise.
 At first glance I thought it might be Lone Mountain turquoise, but upon closer inspection there were strong indications that the stone is from the Morenci Mine…I’d give it 60 to 70% odds of being from Morenci.
 Gorgeous stone regardless.
 3 by 2.5 inches. $600.
 A Hopi overlay buckle with two Anakchinas - Long Hair katsinas, who represent the life sustaining summer rains.
 1.75 by 25 inches and made for a 1 1/4 inch belt.
 By Augustine Mowa III. $300.
 (ALL IN TUCSON)

 Dora Massie of Zuni made this sunface buckle for a 1 1/4 inch belt.
 3 by 2 inches. $275.
 (SANTA FE) An excellent example of work by the late Johnny Mike Begay, set with natural turquoise.
 He was a brother of famed silversmith Kenneth Begay and both worked for White Hogan in Scottsdale for a time.
-2.5 by 3.75 inches and made for an inch and a quarter belt. $875 (TUCSON) One of Leonrad Nez’s amazing multi-leel buckles, set with a great piece of red coral.
-2 7/8 by 2 3/8. $1100 (SANTA FE)
+2.5 by 3.75 inches and made for an inch and a quarter belt. $875 (TUCSON) One of Leonrad Nez’s amazing multi-level buckles, set with a great piece of red coral.
+2 7/8 by 2 3/8.
+SOLD (SANTA FE)

 A beautiful inlay ranger buckle, made by James Lee has raised inlay of turquoise and silver.
 The buckle is 2 by 2 inches with 2 keepers and a belt tip cover. $1,650.
 (SANTA FE)

-RANGER BUCKLES!
-By Ernest Rangel, they are sandcast with overlay and appliqué work The first has a buckle that measures 1 5/8 by 2 1/8 inches and is $400.
-(SANTA FE) The second is 1 7/8 by 2 1/4 inches. $475.
+RANGER BUCKLE!
+By Ernest Rangel, sandcast with overlay and appliqué work.
+1 7/8 by 2 1/4 inches. $475.
 (TUCSON)

-Each of these three overlay buckles by Hopi silversmith Anderson Koinva was made for a 3/4 inch dress belt and measures 1.5 by 2.5 inches. $375 each.
+Each of these three overlay buckles by Hopi silversmith Anderson Koinva was made for a 3/4 inch dress belt and measures 1.5 by 2.5 inches. $400 each.
 (ALL IN SANTA FE)

 buckle 1.JPG